Statutory Declaration

 If the person making the affidavit or statutory declaration is visually impaired or illiterate, the document must be read to them, and they must be asked whether they understand what was read.
 The oath, affirmation or solemn declaration may only be administered if the Commissioner is satisfied that they understand what was read to them.

-Two Notary Office Locations (Langley & Aldergrove)
+Three Notary Office Locations (Langley, Aldergrove & Abbotsford)

 Langley Notary Office: